The Purpose of the Different Sections of GRE

 If you want to know more about this section then click on the following link:http://www.ets.org/gre/revised_general/prepare/verbal_reasoning/

-The afore-mentioned list outlines the sections and the types of questions you will come across in a GRE exam.
+The afore-mentioned list outlines the sections and the types of questions you will come across the exam.
 It is essential that you have thorough knowledge of the syllabus before you start preparing for it.
 The language section is important for students seeking to major in Arts and the Mathematics for Science.
-However, the GRE is a holistic evaluation of a candidate's knowledge so you should give equal importance to all sections of the examination if you wish to score well.
+However, the exam is a holistic evaluation of a candidate's knowledge so you should give equal importance to all sections of the examination if you wish to score well.
 So gather all the information required and then start preparing for the test.

 Terms and Conditions